steadybit/docs-public/install-and-configure/install-agent/using-mutual-tls-for-extensions.md

 #### Additional Certificate Authorities

-In case the extension uses a custom CA that is not known to the outpost agent you can add them as well.
+In case the extension uses a custom CA that is not known to the agent you can add them as well.

 `STEADYBIT_AGENT_EXTRA_CERTS_PATH=/some/ca-certs/`
 {% endtab %}
 {% endtabs %}

-If you have successfully configured the client certificate for the outpost agent, the log should contain similar output to this:
+If you have successfully configured the client certificate for the agent, the log should contain similar output to this:

 {% code overflow="wrap" %}
 ```